 Each event aims for participation of 100-150 persons, including both the partner regions/countries and those outside the current partnership.
 Conferences are also open for professional practitioners in other fields, such as urbanists, architects, artists, researchers, etc., and will partner with multilateral organisations and regional initiatives on attracting participants, such as United BalticCities, BSSSC, NordicUrban Lab, Co-Urbanism etc.

-UPDATE 06.04.20.
-As for now, the conference in Riga is planned during the original dates and offline.
+The conference in Riga is planned from 15 – 17 September 2021 the latest and offline.
 Please follow for more information soon.

 In April/May 2021, the third and last conference will take place in Riga.